-Following consultation with residents of Keyham and the families of those who lost of their lives, Council staff will join members of the local community, to begin to remove the sea of flowers, plants, cards, teddies, candles and balloons that have been placed in key locations throughout the local area, from 10am on 2 September.
-Officers and community representatives will be wearing black high-vis jackets and will carefully remove each item throughout the day.
+Following consultation with residents of Keyham and the families of those who lost of their lives, Council staff join members of the local community in early September to carefully remove the sea of flowers, plants, cards, teddies, candles and balloons that were placed in key locations throughout the local area.

-Initially, the donations will be moved to a local secure area, where items will be digitally captured.
-Then, a range of petals of from the donations will be pressed and cast in resin, stored safely for the bereaved families and local community to view at a later date.
+The donations will be moved to a local secure area where they can be digitally captured.
+A range of petals from the donations will also be pressed and cast in resin, stored safely for the bereaved families and local community to view at a later date.
 Those that have wilted will be turned into compost and used for future green space memorials.

-Soft toys left as a tribute will be cleaned and stored and in future they will be given to children’s charities such as the Teddy Trust who give soft toys to children experiencing traumatic events all over the world.
+Soft toys left as a tribute will be cleaned and stored.
+In the future they will be given to children’s charities such as the Teddy Trust who give soft toys to children experiencing traumatic events all over the world.
 Messages and cards left will be kept by The Box, and stored for historical record.